Fastdruid/ReCDTV/README.md

 The routing started the same as the original however it got to a point where it just wasn't possible without removing all the components from the board to trace tracks and became increasingly difficult.
 Routing is therefore "kind of" like the original where it can be up to a certain point beyond which I treated it as a new board and just routed it as I would (based on the same rules, top layer horizontal, bottom vertical).

+### Jumpers

+All except unless mentioned are solder jumpers.

+JP1) Normally Open.
+Connects /EXRAM to ground.
+JP2) N/A
+JP3) Double Jumper.
+Normally connects /INT2 to DMAC.
+Can instead connect /INT6.
+JP4) Double Jumper.
+Normally connects A19 (pin 59) from Agnus to A19.
+Can instead connect A23.
+JP5) Normally closed.
+Selects
+JP6) Double Jumper.
+Normally connects BRW to pin 21 of a 24 pin U78 but can connect A12 to pin 23 (same physical pin, just number shifted) if a 28 pin SRAM chip is fitted.
+JP7) Double Jumper.
+Normally connects BRW to pin 21 of a 24 pin U79 but can connect A12 to pin 23 (same physical pin, just number shifted) if a 28 pin SRAM chip is fitted.
+JP8) Double jumper.
+Connects NTSC or PAL crystal to Agnes.
+JP9) Normally open on PAL machines.
+Selects NTSC/PAL power for PAL crystal.
+JP10) Normally closed on PAL machines.
+Selects NTSC/PAL for NTSC crystal.
+JP11) Normally open on PAL machines.
+Selects NTSC/PAL for Agnes.
+JP12) N/A
+JP13) Normally closed.
+Connects C16M from the drive to the DAC.
+JP14) Double jumper.
+Both normally closed.
+Connects audio to the headphone socket.
+JP15) Double pin jumper.
+Direction doesn't matter.
+Connects /CSCD and enables the CDTV functionality.
+JP15/JP18) Normally closed.
+Connects INITB on U17 to U37.
+JP16) Normally open.
+Connects A18 to pin 39 of CN13
+JP17) Normally open.
+Connects A19 to pin 40 of CN13

 ## Commodore chips required.